-- We receive many New Student Organization applications each semester.
-Because we want to thoroughly equip each organization's leadership with the knowledge and skills they'll need to be successful, the University-recognition process takes around 6-8 weeks. - All organizations must meet the following basic criteria to advance in the recognition process: - All recognized student organizations must have at least two student leaders and a university advisor.
-See the Student Organization Manual for details on each role. - New student organizations must have a unique mission and vision that is distinct from those of other recognized student organizations.
-Use the MaroonLink Student Organization Search page to browse through existing recognized student organizations.
+- There are five New Student Organization sessions offered each academic year.
+Two within the fall semester, two within the spring semester, and one within the summer semester. - Each session has a capacity of twenty enrolled student organizations, which amounts to a total of 100 new student organization course spots per year. - The link for the fall semester sessions will be live on the Student Activities webpage around the beginning of May, and the link for the spring and summer semester sessions will be live on the Student Activities webpage around the beginning of November. - We receive many New Student Organization applications each semester.
+Because we want to thoroughly equip each organization's leadership with the knowledge and skills they'll need to be successful, the University-recognition process takes around 7-8 weeks. - All organizations must meet the following basic criteria to advance in the New Student Organization process: - All recognized student organizations must have at least two student leaders (a Chief Student Leader and a Treasurer) and an eligible university advisor. - New student organizations must have a unique mission and vision that is distinct from those of other recognized student organizations.
+Use the Get Involved Student Organization Search page to browse through existing recognized student organizations.
 If you see a similar organization, don't hesitate to reach out to them to see if you can join their efforts!

-If you have additional questions or want to learn more about recognized student organizations at Texas A&M, contact the Student Organization Leadership & Development area at (979) 458-4371 or solad@stuact.tamu.edu.
+If you have additional questions or want to learn more about recognized student organizations at Texas A&M, contact the Student Organization Leadership & Development (SOLAD) area at (979) 458-4371 or solad@stuact.tamu.edu